Spacestation Gaming

-Spacestation Gaming (also referred to as SSG) is a multi-regional professional esports organization based out of Utah founded and owned by social media influencer Shaun "Shonduras" McBride.
+Spacestation Gaming (also referred to as SSG) is a multi-regional professional esports organization based in Utah, founded and owned by social media influencer Shaun "Shonduras" McBride.
 Since its founding, SSG has grown to include teams in eight different leagues and is active in esports content creation.
 They won the Rainbow Six Siege world championship in 2020.

 History

-Founding (2017)

-SSG began with the sponsorship of a Smite Pro League team in 2017, as McBride was a fan of the game.
-Shortly after entering the esports arena, SSG added PlayerUnknown's Battlegrounds (PUBG) and Brawlhalla teams to bring diversity to their roster.

 2018

 In March 2018, SSG introduced its new Rainbow Six and Rocket League rosters.
 On April 27, SSG announced a strategic partnership with the NBA's Utah Jazz, designed to foster collaboration and growth within the two Utah-based organizations.
-That same month the organization also entered the Battlerite competitive scene with players Averse, Bloom, and Proster joining their roster.
+That same month, the organization also entered the Battlerite competitive scene, with players Averse, Bloom, and Proster joining their roster.
 This team went on to win the Battlerite Pro League at Dreamhack.
-In June, SSG announced its partnership with Uber Eats - a first for Uber Eats in eSports.
+In June, SSG announced its partnership with Uber Eats – a first for Uber Eats in esports.
 On September 12, SSG announced its new partnership with gaming chair provider Vertagear to sell a custom SSG-branded chair.